 There are a number of different legal requirements to prevent truck driver fatigue.
 One federal requirement is that truck drivers only drive 11 hours after having 10 consecutive hours off duty.
 Through these requirements legislatures and regulatory bodies attempt to leverage some control over drivers’ schedules and keep other motorists safe.

 Truck drivers are also required to keep logbooks of their trips, which is something that a lawyer would request in the discovery process of a truck accident case.
 A careful review of a driver’s logbooks could reveal that they skirted federal law about scheduling, which could, in turn, allow for a favorable civil ruling.
 Knowing what to look for and knowing what questions to ask are crucial skills that a Western PA truck driver fatigue accident lawyer could bring to a case.

 Just as a truck driver could be found liable for driving while fatigued, a trucking company could also hold liability.
 If a truck driver’s employer knowing scheduled them to drive an excessive number of hours in a short amount of time, a lawyer could pursue the employer for damages just as they might pursue a driver.

 Driving while overtired is seriously dangerous behavior, and can be as reckless as driving while intoxicated.
 If you have been injured in an accident involving an overtired truck operator, a Western PA truck driver fatigue accident lawyer could help you collect evidence, negotiate with insurance companies, and pursue compensation for your damages.
-Contact an attorney today for a consultation and to learn about your legal options.
+Contact us for a free consultation with an attorney and learn about your legal options today.